cloudify-cosmo/getcloudify.org/guide/3.1/plugin-fabric.md

 {%note title=Note%}
-As the fabric plugin is used for remote execution, it should not make much difference if it supports a Python version other than version Cloudify's Manager is running on.
+As the fabric plugin is used for remote execution, the fact that it doesn't support versions of Python other than 2.7.x doesn't really mean much.
 {%endnote%}